Dhole/dhole.github.io/content/post/chip8_emu_2.md

 ## Display

-For the video output of the Chip8 I have chosen a Nokia 5110 LCD screen which has the following properties:
+For the video output of the CHIP-8 I have chosen a Nokia 5110 LCD screen which has the following properties:
 - pcd8544 driver
 - 84x48 pixels
 - backlight

-The reasoning behind this choice is that there's an already existing [Rust driver implementation for the pcd8544 driver](https://github.com/dancek/pcd8544-hal), the Chip8 output (64x32 pixels) will fit in the screen (84x48 pixels), and finally there's the nostalgia factor of having played games on a nokia 3310 phone when I was young (which has a very similar screen).
+The reasoning behind this choice is that there's an already existing [Rust driver implementation for the pcd8544 driver](https://github.com/dancek/pcd8544-hal), the CHIP-8 output (64x32 pixels) will fit in the screen (84x48 pixels), and finally there's the nostalgia factor of having played games on a Nokia 3310 phone when I was young (which has a very similar screen).

 ## Sound

-Since the Chip8 has a sound (via a single tone output), I added a spaker driven via PWM to control the audio frequency.
+Since the CHIP-8 has a sound (via a single tone output), I added a speaker driven via PWM to control the audio frequency.

 ## Input

-The Chip8 is driven by a 16 keys arranged in a 4x4 matrix, and I conveniently found a 4x4 key matrix that will suit this project perfectly.
+The CHIP-8 is driven by a 16 keys arranged in a 4x4 matrix, and I conveniently found a 4x4 key matrix that will suit this project perfectly.

 ## Summary

 I bought the components via AliExpress, but you can find them in other places.
-I've included the price based on whant I see now (2021-06-03) in AliExpress for reference.
+I've included the price based on what I see now (2021-06-03) in AliExpress for reference.

 |Component |Price  | Picture|